thatanikett/punjab-transit-adb/README.md

-# Punjab Transit Advanced Dashboard
+# Punjab Transit Admin Dashboard

 This project is a web-based dashboard for monitoring the Punjab transit system.
 It provides real-time insights into the fleet, including vehicle locations, key performance indicators (KPIs), and system status.
 Currently only UI